great-expectations/great_expectations/docs/guides/tutorials/getting_started/create_your_first_expectations.rst

 There's a lot of information in the JSON file. **We will focus on just the snippet above:**

 Every Expectation in the file expresses a test that can be validated against data.
 You can see that the Profiler generated several Expectations based on our data, including ``expect_column_distinct_values_to_be_in_set``, with the ``value_set`` containing the numbers 1 through 6.
-This is exactly what we wanted: An assertion that the ``passenger_count`` column contains those values!
+This is exactly what we wanted: An assertion that the ``passenger_count`` column contains only those values!

 **Now we only have two problems left to solve:**